Comparisons

 Mechanism ATP regeneration via phosphocreatine Carnosine precursor (pH buffering)

-Evidence base 700+ studies, ISSN position stand 40+ studies, robust meta-analyses
+Evidence base Hundreds of studies, ISSN position stand Robust meta-analyses

 Effective dose 3-5g/day 3.2-6.4g/day (split dosing)